ClemClem25/omm-client-Cdp_Strasbourg/readme.md

 The entry-point experiment (`osexp\omm-entry-point.osexp`) starts the connection with the OMM server.
 This assumes that an OMM server is running, either locally (on your own computer) or somewhere else.

-The entry-point experiment first asks for a participant identifier.
-The `OMMAnnounce` item then sends this identifier (as indicated in the Participant field) to the OMM Server, which returns an experiment file that is subsequently started.
+The entry-point experiment first waits until a participant identifier is detected with the `OMMDetectParticipant` item.
+This either waits for a key press (Dummy mode) or until an RFID chip is detected as used in Rousset (RFID mode).
+The `OMMAnnounce` item then sends this identifier to the OMM Server, which returns an experiment file that is subsequently started.

 The server is specified by the Server and Port (default=3000) options.
 The API (currently 1) indicates the version of the communication protocol.